openstack/pbr/README.rst

  from setuptools import setup

  setup(
-     setup_requires=['d2to1', 'oslo.packaging'],
+     setup_requires=['d2to1', 'pbr'],
      d2to1=True,
  )

-Note that it's important to specify `d2to1=True` or else the oslo.packaging functionality will not be enabled.
+Note that it's important to specify `d2to1=True` or else the pbr functionality will not be enabled.

 It should also work fine if additional arguments are passed to `setup()`, but it should be noted that they will be clobbered by any options in the